 The easiest way to file

-File and pay your taxes using our electronic filing service.
+File and pay your taxes online using My DOR.

 - New business tax basics (pdf) - Overview of Washington's business taxes and reporting requirements.